News and Commentary

 Develop a Strategy for Receiving Survivor Benefits

-Widows may be entitled to receive deceased spouses’ retirement benefits as well as proceeds from any life insurance policies.
-However, it is critical to recognize that the strategy employed to claim those benefits has a broad range of legal, tax and financial implications.
+Widows may be entitled to receive deceased spouses’ retirement benefits and proceeds from life insurance policies.
+However, the strategy employed to claim those benefits has a broad range of legal, tax and financial implications.

-For example, a surviving spouse may begin claiming Social Security survivor benefits beginning at age 60, but doing so would result in a significantly lower benefit than if they wait until they reach full retirement age of 66 or 67.
-Similarly, a widow has several options to consider when inheriting an IRA and 401(k) retirement plan from a deceased spouse, including rolling the inherited account into his or her own account and allowing those funds to continue to grow tax free.
-Or, depending on the widow’s age and the spouse’s age at death, there may be a requirement to withdraw a portion of those assets and pay taxes on those amounts.
+For example, surviving spouses may begin claiming Social Security survivor benefits at age 60, but doing so would result in a significantly lower benefit than waiting until they reach full retirement age of 66 or 67.
+Similarly, widows have several options when inheriting an IRA and 401(k) retirement plan from a deceased spouse.
+This includes rolling inherited plans into their own accounts and allowing those funds to continue to grow tax-free, or, depending on the widow’s age and the spouse’s age at death, there may be a requirement to withdraw a portion of those assets and pay taxes on those amounts.

 Assess your Current Financial Situation

-Financial advisors can be a tremendous resource to help widows gain a clear understanding of their current financial picture by reviewing current and potential sources of savings, income and fixed living expenses.
+Financial advisors can be a tremendous resource in helping widows understand their financial picture by reviewing current and potential sources of savings, income, and fixed living expenses.
 They can help develop a budget and implement tax-efficient strategies for improving immediate cash-flow needs and investing and repositioning investment portfolios for future growth.
-Moreover, a financial advisor can help survivors get their individual estate plans in order, helping to ensure their assets are properly structured and they have named agents to make important financial and legal decisions on their behalf, in the event they are no longer able to do so.
+Moreover, a financial advisor can help survivors get their individual estate plans in order, helping to ensure their assets are properly structured, and they have named agents to make important financial and legal decisions on their behalf if they can no longer do so.

 Understand Capital Gains and Tax Basis of Inherited Assets

-Recognize the Impact of New Laws of Your Existing Strategies
+Recognize the Impact of New Laws on Your Existing Strategies

-Effective Jan.
-1, 2020, non-spouse beneficiaries must withdraw all assets from inherited IRAs within 10 years of the death of the original owners.
-Because this change in the law could drastically increase taxable income over the 10-year period and result in a substantial amount of plan assets going to the IRS, widows should consider alternative strategies to help reduce the later tax impact on their heirs.
+However, when couples are not legally married, the partners who inherit IRAs from non-spouse decedents must withdraw all assets from those accounts within 10 years of the original owners’ deaths.
+This requirement can drastically increase the surviving partners’ taxable income over the 10 years and result in a substantial amount of plan assets going to the IRS.
+Individuals should consider alternative strategies to minimize the future tax impact of inherited IRAs on their non-spouse beneficiaries.

 Remember to File All Relevant Tax Returns

-When a spouse passes away, the surviving widow has the option to file a federal tax return for that year as a single individual or as a married couple that can receive the benefit of higher deductions, provided they do not remarry in the year of their spouse’s death.
+When a spouse passes away, the surviving widow can file a federal tax return for that year as a single individual or as a married couple that can receive the benefit of higher deductions, provided they do not remarry in the year of their spouse’s death.

-In addition to filing a final tax return for decedents, surviving spouses may also have responsibilities to file both estate income tax returns to report any income above $600, as well as estate tax returns when the value of a decedent’s estate exceeds the federal estate tax exemption, which for 2020 is $11.58 million.
+In addition to filing a final tax return for decedents, surviving spouses may also have responsibilities to file both estate income tax returns to report any income above $600, as well as estate tax returns when the value of a decedent’s estate exceeds the federal estate tax exemption, which for 2024 is $13.610 million for individual taxpayers or $27.220 million for married taxpayers filing joint returns.

-Kathleen Montgomery is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Kathleen Marteney is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC..